Retirement Age Calculator

-This calculator computes the financial position you need to be in for retirement.
+This calculator computes the financial position you need to be in for retirement using scientific principles.
 And it explains how your number was derived.

 This calculator does not include a questionnaire on risk tolerance (your psychological ability to stomach investment losses).
 Instead it primarily concerned with computing the appropriate strategy given your risk aversion (preference for uniform consumption).

 - A balance sheet approach - asset allocation can't be performed in isolation, but must be performed by taking into account the presence and size of Social Security, Pensions, 401(k)'s, income annuities, and home equity.
 See the FAQ for more details.

 - A true risk free asset - liability matching bonds, that is inflation indexed zero coupon bonds with a duration matching that of anticipated retirement cash flows, not cash, are used as the true risk free asset.
 Liability matching bonds might be hard to purchase, but a TIPS ladder, or a TIPS bond fund of appropriate duration, is a close substitute.